 The specific solar permitting requirements vary depending on your location and the type of solar installation you're planning.

-Common solar permits requirements include:
+Common solar panel permit requirements include:

 Building permit: Typically required for structural considerations to ensure that the solar arrays meet local building codes and zoning regulations.